divaga/plate-number-rekognition/README.md

 ## Read license plate number from existing video in S3

 1. Create an empty S3 bucket in same region of your Amazon Rekognition service, please note down your bucket name.
-2. Create the Amazon SNS topic.
+2. Create the Amazon SNS topic, prepend the topic name with "AmazonRekognition"
 3. Create the Amazon SQS queue.
 4. Allow SNS to send message to SQS, modify your SQS access policy: